visipedia/iwildcam_comp/readme.md

 ## Details and Evaluation

 There are a total 149,359 training images from 70 different camera locations and 17,784 validation images from a mix of locations in the training set and 5 new locations.
 The test set contains 125,589 images from 68 locations that are not present in the training or validation sets.
-The location id is given for all images.
+The location id (`location`) is given for all images.

-The evaluation metric is the area under the ROC curve computed from the continuous score that indicates if a given test image has no animals present in it.
+The evaluation metric is the area under the ROC curve computed from a predicted continuous value that indicates if a given test image contains an animal.
+Higher values indicate that an image is more likely to contain an animal.
+A subset of the images come from short sequences of up to 3 images.
+We do not provide this meta data but it can be extracted each image.

 ## Guidelines